namespacelabs/build-orb/README.md

 # build-orb

-Orb for CircleCI to speed up builds with Namespace's Remote Builders
+Orb for CircleCI to acelerate builds with Namespace's Remote Builders.

 ## Example